-Part 1: The case for respect as a basis for constraint of medical use of the human being
+Part 1: The case for respect in the context of medical use of the human being

 2. Alternative ethical benchmarks